-As of the end of fiscal 2017 (March 31, 2018), Nissan's automotive business had ¥1,140.6 billion of cash and cash equivalents (compared with ¥1,190 billion as of March 31, 2017).
-In addition to cash, Nissan had approximately ¥516 billion of committed lines available for drawing as of March 31, 2018.
-As for external funding, Nissan raises financing through several sources including bond and commercial paper issuance in capital markets, long- and short-term loans and committed credit lines from banks.
+As of the end of fiscal 2018 (March 31, 2019), Nissan's automotive business had ¥1,309.6 billion of cash and cash equivalents (compared with ¥1,140.6 billion as of March 31, 2018).
+In addition to cash, Nissan had approximately ¥527 billion of committed lines available for drawing as of March 31, 2019.
+As for external funding, we raise financing through several sources including bond and commercial paper issuance in capital markets, long- and short-term loans and committed credit lines from banks.
 Nissan has a liquidity risk management policy that is intended to ensure adequate liquidity for the business while at the same time ensuring mitigation of liquidity risks such as unmanageable bunched maturities of debt.
-In the policy, minimum liquidity requirements are defined taking into consideration several factors including debt maturity, upcoming mandatory payments-such as dividends, investments and taxes-and peak operating cash needs.
-We also benchmark our liquidity targets with other major Japanese corporations and global auto companies to ensure our assumptions are reasonable.
+The policy defines minimum liquidity requirements taking several factors into consideration, including debt maturity, upcoming mandatory payments-such as dividends, investments and taxes-and peak operating cash needs.
+We also benchmark liquidity targets against other major Japanese corporations and global auto companies to ensure that our assumptions are reasonable.